 The band’s first three chart singles were all taken from this stunning LP.
-Tears of a Clown, Hands Off She’s Mine and Mirror in the Bathroom were all classic Top Ten singles with the rest of the album littered with covers and blatant nods towards their ska and rocksteady pioneers.
+Hands Off She’s Mine, Mirror in the Bathroom and Best Friend were all classic singles with the rest of the album littered with covers and blatant nods towards their ska and rocksteady pioneers.
 As with The Specials, much of The Beat’s own writing was heavily spiced with political and cultural references born out of Thatcher’s Britain.
 I loved the energy of Click Click and Two Swords as much as the dubby loose-limbed groove of Jackpot and Whine and Grine, and despite some of the overtly political lyrics and cutting social comment this was still most definitely a ‘pop’ album.

 It’s with far more than a large dose of dewy-eyed nostalgia that I can listen back to I Just Can’t Stop It, and still love it.
 Along side other debut albums by The Specials and Madness, I Just Can’t Stop It is the soundtrack to my 15th year.
 A year of happiness, in no small part due to the sheer energy and excitement of these albums.
 I remember a constant stream of innocent days full of naive and romantic positivity, and the sheer voyage of musical discovery was already an all-consuming passion.